SubnauticaModding/Nautilus-Proto/README.md

   * [Subnautica Modding Discord Server](https://discord.gg/UpWuWwq)

 ## Contributors
-We thank everyone who has spent the time to contribute to Nautilus and/or SMLHelper.
+To everyone who has spent the time to contribute to Nautilus and/or SMLHelper, we cannot thank you enough!
 * [Elaborate list of all current and previous contributors to Nautilus](https://github.com/SubnauticaModding/Nautilus/blob/authors-list/AUTHORS.md)
 * [SMLHelper repository (contains any lost contributor info)](https://github.com/SubnauticaModding/SMLHelper)
 * [Raw, complete, and up-to-date contributor data from the GitHub API](https://api.github.com/repos/SubnauticaModding/Nautilus/contributors)